 - Michael E. Tucker, Esq., a Class A Director, is president, chief executive officer, and director of Greenfield Cooperative Bank and its parent company, Greenfield Bancorp MHC, a position he has held since 2003.
 A lawyer by training, Tucker began his career at the Springfield Institution for Savings, where he later served as senior vice president and general counsel.
 Tucker also was senior vice president and senior operating officer at Easthampton Savings Bank.
 He has held a number of positions on committees of the board of the Massachusetts Bankers Association, including state chairman from 2013 to 2014.
 He is currently an at-large member of the Franklin County Chamber of Commerce board of directors and a trustee of the Horace Smith Fund Scholarship Fund.

-- Niraj Shah, a Class B Director, is chief executive officer, co-chairman and co-founder of Wayfair, a leading home goods online retailer with 2015 sales of $2.25 billion.
+- Niraj Shah, a Class B Director, is chief executive officer, co-chairman and co-founder of Wayfair, a leading U.S. home goods online retailer.
 Wayfair operates in the United States, Canada, Germany, and the United Kingdom through its five brands and has over 3,800 employees.
 Before Wayfair, Shah was chief executive officer and co-founder of Simplify Mobile and Spinners, and was also an Entrepreneur-in-Residence at Greylock Partners.
-He has been included in Fortune Magazine's "40 Under 40," and has won the Ernst and Young's Entrepreneur of the Year award.
-Shah is also on the board of the Greater Boston Chamber of Commerce, Massachusetts Competitive Partnership (MACP), and the Entrepreneurship @ Cornell Advisory Council.
-He holds a bachelor's of science degree in engineering from Cornell University.
+He has been included in Fortune Magazine’s “40 Under 40,” and has won the Ernst and Young’s Entrepreneur of the Year award.
+Shah is also on the board of the Greater Boston Chamber of Commerce and the Massachusetts Competitive Partnership (MACP).

-- Kathleen "Kate" E. Walsh, a Class B Director, is the president and chief executive officer of Boston Medical Center.
-Prior to her appointment at Boston Medical Center in 2010, Walsh was the executive vice president and chief operating officer of Brigham and Women's Hospital for five years.
+- Kathleen “Kate” E. Walsh, a Class B Director, is the president and chief executive officer of Boston Medical Center.
+Prior to her appointment at Boston Medical Center in 2010, Walsh was the executive vice president and chief operating officer of Brigham and Women’s Hospital for five years.
 She served previously as the chief operating officer for Novartis Institutes for Biomedical Research.
-She serves on several boards of directors, including the Pine Street Inn, the Council of Teaching Hospitals, the Boston Public Health Commission, the Boston Green Ribbon Commission, and is the chair-elect of the Massachusetts Hospital Association.
-Walsh received her bachelor's of arts degree and a master's degree in public health from Yale University.
+She serves on several boards of directors, including the Pine Street Inn, the AAMC Council of Teaching Hospitals, the Boston Public Health Commission, the Boston Green Ribbon Commission, Dean’s Council of the Yale University School of Medicine, the Greater Boston YMCA Board of Overseers, and the Massachusetts Hospital Association.

 - Christina Hull Paxson, Ph.D., a Class C Director, is president of Brown University and Professor of Economics and Public Policy.
 Prior to her appointment as president in 2012, she was dean of the Woodrow Wilson School of International and Public Affairs and the Hughes Rogers Professor of Economics and Public Affairs at Princeton University.
 While at Princeton, Paxson also served as chair of the Department of Economics, was the founding director of a National Institute on Aging Center for the Economics and Demography of Aging, and a founder of the Center for Health and Wellbeing.
 She served as vice president of the American Economic Association in 2012, and is a member of the Council on Foreign Relations.